PavOrlov/SillyTavern-Interactive-Map/README.md

 ## Map File Format

-Each map is a .png image and a JSON file defining the zones marked on the image and the scripts linked to them with the following structure (example):
+Each map is a .png image and a JSON file of the same name, which defines the zones marked on the image and the scripts linked to them with the following structure (example):

 ```json
 {